 - Consider taking the SAT and/or ACT again.
 Most colleges will consider the highest of all your scores.

-- Begin planning college visits for the late fall.
+- Plan college visits for the late fall.

 - Complete the Free Application for Federal Student Aid (FAFSA).
 This can be completed online at www.fafsa.ed.gov.
 Call the college’s financial aid office if you need assistance.

-- Try to attend open houses or overnight visit programs at the colleges you’re considering.
+- Attend open houses or overnight visit programs at the colleges you’re considering.